 Time is your most powerful ally, but it is also the easiest resource to squander.
 We spend it putting out fires, or on inconsequential tasks that do very little toward manifesting our goals.

-(Hello, mindless trolling on Facebook and Instagram.) ;)
+(Hello, mindless scrolling on Facebook and Instagram.) 😉

-The first step to using your time more wisely is to get really honest with yourself about what you’re really, actually doing with the time you do have in your day.
+The first step to using your time wisely (and get more time back) is to get really honest with yourself about what you’re really, actually doing with the time you do have in your day.

 Just notice, without judgement but still being a hard grader, how you’re spending/wasting your time.